PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 These are the **horizontal**, **vertical**, and **mid-sagittal** planes.

-**(In this diagram, the signer would be facing toward the front side of the cube, looking out of the screen.)**
+In this diagram, the signer would be facing toward the front side of the cube, looking out of the screen:

 .. image:: images/shared_planes.png
     :width: 750